Latest Blog Entry

 Each practice will include: working from a sample plan; expanding progressions and regressions; and adjusting for different abilities.

 By the end of the course you will be able to use the planning template to organise a term of gymnastics lessons that suits pupils of all abilities.

-If you are interested please email James Marshall at James@excelsiorgroup.co.uk
+If you are interested in hosting a course please email James Marshall at James@excelsiorgroup.co.uk